NO REMAINING DATES FOR 2015-16!

-To inquire about the Arby's Chuck-A-Puck events please contact Megan by e-mail at email@example.com or by phone at 705-574-0089.
+To inquire in the future about the Arby’s Chuck-A-Puck events please contact Megan by e-mail at firstname.lastname@example.org or by phone at 705-574-0089.

 This community program is a great opportunity for you and your group to raise extra funds this hockey season.

 Groups eligible for Arby’s Chuck-A-Puck and expectations of these groups are:

 • Chuck A Puck is open to not for profit organizations (schools, sports organizations, charities)

 • Each group must purchase tickets for people involved in the chuck a puck, if you are a season ticket holder then you can use your season tickets.

 • 50 tickets are held for each group but they do not need to purchase all 50 tickets you just need enough for all the volunteers and sellers.

 • The price of the tickets depend on the number of tickets needed we have a couple different price groups – less than 20 people is regular walk up price, 20-49 people you will receive a group rate of 20, 50+ tickets you will receive a group rate of 50.